 This International Cat Day we’re focusing on cats’ amazing ability to hear sounds beyond the range of humans.
 So read on to find out all about the incredible hearing ability of our feline friends.

 Cats rely on acute hearing as an important part of their hunting.
-They don’t tend to chase prey over great distances.
-Instead, they take a step back and listen for prey nearby, they would listen out for sounds like rustling beneath leaves, to wait for the opportune moment to pounce.
-Their ears are fine-tuned for this job.
+Unlike canines and ancient humans, they don’t tend to chase prey over long distances.
+Instead, they wait and listen for prey nearby, listening out for sounds like rustling beneath leaves, waiting for the opportune moment to pounce.
+And their ears are fine-tuned for this job.

 How cats’ ears catch sounds